Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it implies a sense of destiny or fate, often used to suggest that something was destined to happen.
-The phrase is not referring to the literal meaning of intention but to a larger, more abstract concept of fate or purpose.
+The idiom is not referring to the literal meaning of intention but to a larger, more abstract concept of fate or purpose.

 Origin: